gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 Introduced by *Leslie Lamport, [The Part-Time Parliament (1988)](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf)*, the Paxos algorithm enables a group of processes to agree on a value and proposal number.
 And if the value is chosen, then processes should be able to learn the chosen value.

-Multi-Paxos is the de-facto solution for building a replicated state machine (RSM) that executes the same set of commands in the same order, on multiple participants.
-Single-decree Paxos is the \\(i^{th}\\) instance that decides the \\(i^{th}\\) command in the log.
-That is, Multi-Paxos operates as a sequence of proposals, each of which may or may not be accepted by a majority of the participants.
+Multi-Paxos is the de-facto solution for building a replicated state machine (RSM) that executes the same set of commands in the same order, on multiple participants: Single-decree Paxos is the \\(i^{th}\\) instance that decides the \\(i^{th}\\) command in the log.
+Multi-Paxos operates as a sequence of proposals, each of which may or may not be accepted by a majority of the participants.
 The proposal sequence number is used to impose a strict order on the commands.

-[Raft](https://raft.github.io) is a consensus algorithm built on top of Multi-Paxos, and [etcd](https://github.com/etcd-io/etcd) uses Raft to build a distributed key-value store (e.g., [Kubernetes](https://kubernetes.io/) uses etcd for cluster metadata).
+[Raft](https://raft.github.io) is a consensus algorithm built on top of Multi-Paxos -- [etcd](https://github.com/etcd-io/etcd) uses *Raft* to build a distributed key-value store (e.g., [Kubernetes](https://kubernetes.io/) uses etcd for cluster metadata).

 ### What is Nakamoto consensus?